kyle004/E-Commerce/README.md

   Clone github repo, install dependencies, create your Schemas on MySQL, seed your data with npm run seed, then run your server with node server.js

   ## Usage
-  Run the application with node server.js then open browser to localhost:3000/api
+  Run the application with node server.js then open browser or other app such as Postman to localhost:3000/api

   ## License
   MIT